 In the first five years of life, your child’s brain develops more and faster than at any other time in his life.
-Your child’s early experiences – the things he sees, hears, touches, smells and tastes – stimulate his brain, creating millions of connections.
+Your child’s early experiences – his relationships and the things he sees, hears, touches, smells and tastes – stimulate his brain, creating millions of connections.
 This is when the foundations for learning, health and behaviour throughout life are laid down.

 Babies are born ready to learn, and their brains develop through use.
-So your child needs a stimulating environment with lots of different activities that give her plenty of ways to play and learn, and lots of chances to practise what she’s learning.
+So your child needs a stimulating and caring environment with lots of different activities that give her plenty of ways to play and learn, and lots of chances to practise what she’s learning.

 Relationships: the foundation for child development

 Children’s relationships affect all areas and stages of their development.

 This is because relationships are experiences.
 In fact, relationships are the most important experiences in your child’s environment because they teach him the most about the world around him.
 They also shape the way he sees the world.

 Through relationships, your child learns whether the world is safe and secure, whether she’s loved, who loves her, what happens when she cries, laughs or makes a face, and much more.